-We also have agreements directly with Card Networks, such as Visa, Mastercard, and PULSE, which is part of the Discover Global Network, that, among other things, provide us certain monetary incentives based on the processing volume of our Customers' transactions routed through the respective Card Network.
-For certain incentive arrangements with an annual measurement period, the one-year period may not align with our fiscal year.
-Unusual fluctuations in network fees can occur in the quarter in which volume thresholds are achieved as higher incentive rates are applied to volumes over the entire measurement periods, which can span 6 or 12 months, which can affect our financial results for a given quarter or fiscal year.
-If we were to lose our certification with a Card Network, we could lose Customers if they needed to switch to a different Card Network for which we did not have a certification.
-The Issuing Banks and Card Networks we work with may fail to process transactions, terminate their agreements with us, or refuse to renew or renegotiate their agreements with us on terms that are favorable, commercially reasonable, or at all.
+Unusual fluctuations in Card Network fees can occur in the quarter in which volume thresholds are achieved as higher incentive rates are applied to volumes over the entire measurement periods, which can span 6 or 12 months, which can affect our financial results for a given quarter or fiscal year.
+If we were to lose our certification with a Card Network, we could lose customers if they needed to switch to a different Card Network, for which we did not have a certification.
+The Issuing Banks and Card Networks we work with may fail to process transactions, breach their agreements with us, or refuse to renew or renegotiate our agreements with them on terms that are favorable, commercially reasonable, or at all.
 They might also take actions that could degrade the functionality of our services, impose additional costs or requirements on us, or give preferential treatment to competitive services, including their own services.
 If we are unsuccessful in establishing, renegotiating, or maintaining relationships with Issuing Banks and Card Networks, our business may be adversely affected.

-Our agreements with Issuing Banks and Card Networks require us to comply with Card Network operating rules.
-The Card Networks set these network rules and have discretion to interpret the rules and change them at any time.
-For additional information about regulations relating to network rules, see the section titled "Risk Factors-Risks Relating to Regulation-Our business is subject to extensive regulation and oversight in a variety of areas, directly and indirectly through our relationships with Issuing Banks and Card Networks, which regulations are subject to change and to inconsistent interpretation."
-While changes in the network rules usually relate to pricing, other types of changes could require us to take certain steps to comply or adapt.
-For example, we began to issue cards with chips built in when a network rule changed to enable chip and PIN transactions.
-The termination of the card association registrations held by us or any of the Issuing Banks or any changes to these network rules or how they are interpreted could have a significant impact on our business and financial condition.
-Any changes to our business that could be costly or difficult to implement.
-If we fail to make such changes or otherwise resolve the issue with the Card Networks, the Card Networks could fine us or prohibit us from processing transactions.
-In addition, violations of the network rules or any failure to maintain good relationships with the Card Networks could impact our ability to receive incentives from them, increase our costs, or otherwise adversely affect our business.
+Our agreements with Issuing Banks and Card Networks require us to comply with Card Network rules.
+The Card Networks set these rules and have discretion to interpret the rules and change them at any time.
+For additional information about regulations relating to Card Network rules, see the section titled "Risk Factors-Risks Relating to Regulation-Our business is subject to extensive regulation and oversight in a variety of areas, directly and indirectly through our relationships with Issuing Banks and Card Networks, which regulations are subject to change and to uncertain interpretation.
+Changing international, federal, state, and local laws, as well as changing regulatory enforcement policies and priorities, including changes that may result from changes in the political landscape, may negatively impact our business, results of operations, financial condition, and future prospects."
+The termination of the card association registrations held by us or any of the Issuing Banks or any changes to these Card Network rules or how they are interpreted could have a significant impact on our business and financial condition.
+Any changes to or interpretations of the Card Network rules that are inconsistent with the way we or our Issuing Banks currently operate may require us to make changes to our business that could be costly or difficult to implement.
+If we fail to make such changes or otherwise resolve the issue with the Card Networks, the Card Networks could charge us additional fees or prohibit us from processing transactions.
+We have been charged such additional fees in the past, and expect to continue to be charged such fees in the future.
+These additional fees are considered costs of revenue.
+While changes in the Card Network rules usually relate to pricing, other types of changes could require us to take certain steps to comply or adapt.